 |Social media||Clicking a malicious link on Facebook, Twitter, social media posts, instant messenger chats, etc.|

 |Malvertising||Clicking a legitimate advertising site seeded with malicious code.|

 |Infected programs||Installing an application or program containing malicious code.|

 |Traffic Distribution System (TDS)||Clicking a link on a legitimate gateway web page that redirects the user to a malicious site, based on the user’s geo-location, browser, operating system, or other filter.|

 |Self-propagation||Spreading the malicious code to other devices through network and USB drives.|

-- Execution: Ransomware scans and maps locations for targeted file types, including locally stored files, and mapped and unmapped network-accessible systems.
-Some ransomware also deletes or encrypts any backup files and folders.
+- Execution—Ransomware scans and maps locations for targeted file types, including locally stored files, and mapped and unmapped network-accessible systems.
+Some ransomware attacks also delete or encrypt any backup files and folders.